Terraform

 </saml:AttributeStatement>

-There is a special-case role site-admins that will add a user as a site admin to your Terraform Enterprise instance.
+There is a special-case role site-admins that will add a user as a site admin to your Terraform Enterprise instance when SCIM is not enabled.

 <saml:AttributeStatement>